 - 1 packet of water flavoring powder or desired amount of liquid water enhancer

-- 8 oz. of Thick-It AquaCare H2O thickened water
+- 8 oz.
+Thick-It AquaCare H2O thickened water

 Thickened Ice Pops

-Beverage of your choice thickened with a gum-based product (Try ready-t0-use Thick-It AquaCare H2O in apple, cranberry, or orange juice varieties, or use the Your Favorite Flavored Water recipe above.)
+- Beverage of your choice thickened with a gum-based product (Try ready-to-use Thick-It AquaCare H2O in apple, cranberry, or orange juice varieties, or use the flavored water recipe above.)

 Instructions: Pour thickened juice or water into an ice pop mold.
 Freeze and serve.